Iain Conn: Career

-Conn served as chief executive downstream, of BP from 2007 until 2014 and was a main board director from 2004 to 2014.
+Conn was chief executive downstream, of BP from 2007 until 2014 and was a main board director from 2004 to 2014.
 BP's Downstream division comprised all of BP's customer facing, manufacturing and supply businesses in over 70 countries mainly under the BP, Castrol and Aral brands.
 In addition to leading Downstream, Conn also had group regional responsibility for Europe, Asia and Southern Africa.
-Previously he served as the group executive officer for strategic resources of BP from 2004 to 2007, responsible for most of BP's functions and regional co-ordination, and was chief executive of BP's petrochemical division from 2002 to 2004.
+Previously he was the group executive officer for strategic resources of BP from 2004 to 2007, responsible for most of BP's functions and regional co-ordination, and was chief executive of BP's petrochemical division from 2002 to 2004.
 Conn spent 29 years at BP, with leadership roles in oil trading, marketing, refining and petrochemicals, and E&P.

-From 1 January 2015 until March 2020, Conn served as the CEO of Centrica, replacing Sam Laidlaw.
+From 1 January 2015 until March 2020, Conn was the CEO of Centrica, replacing Sam Laidlaw.
 In this role Conn had responsibility for Centrica and led the repositioning of the company back towards the customer, reducing costs, shifting the culture, building new capabilities and re-positioning the portfolio for the next phase of the energy transition and in response to the low oil and gas price environment.
 The company shifted its portfolio emphasis more towards the customer in the areas of energy supply, services, distributed energy and power, and energy marketing and trading.
 During his tenure he had to contend with the CMA investigation into the UK energy market, and the subsequent introduction of a price cap in retail energy, something Conn opposed because of its effect on competition.